-- (a) Secure the source firmly in its shielded container or inner packaging. - (b) Perform a wipe test of the inner container, and write down the results in the 'outgoing surveys' section of the 'Sealed Source Receipt and Transfer Record'.
-This is the paperwork that needs to be saved in your files along with the certificate of calibration / technical data sheet and copy of shipping papers. - (c) Prepare a 'Caution Radioactive Material' label containing the trefoil radiation symbol, isotope name, amount and reference date, and affix it to the outside of the shielded container or inner packaging (this label is part of the return kit). - (d) Pack the shielded container in the shipping carton (the same way you received the new source), and include: - (i) a copy of the calibration / technical data sheet for that source, and - (ii) a copy of the last satisfactory leak test, performed within the last 6 months, showing that the removable contamination was less than $0.005 \,\mu\text{Ci}$ (i.e., $5x10^{-3} \,\mu\text{Ci}$ , or $5x10^{-6} \,\text{mCi}$ , or $5 \,\text{nCi}$ , or $11,100 \,\text{dpm}$ ). - (e) Perform a wipe test on the carton (outer container), and ensure that trigger levels (section 1d, page 13) are not exceeded.
+(a) Secure the source firmly in its shielded container or inner packaging.

+(b) Perform a wipe test of the inner container, and write down the results in the 'outgoing surveys' section of the 'Sealed Source Receipt and Transfer Record'.
+This is an F.X Masse record that needs to be saved in your files along with the certificate of calibration / technical data sheet and copy of shipping papers.
+See next page for an example with explanations.

+(c) Prepare a 'Caution Radioactive Material' label containing the trefoil radiation symbol, isotope name, amount and reference date, and affix it to the outside of the shielded container or inner packaging (this label is part of the return kit).

+(d) Pack the shielded container in the shipping carton (the same way you received the new source), and include:

+(i) a copy of the calibration / technical data sheet for that source, and

+(ii) a copy of the last satisfactory leak test, performed within the last 6 months, showing that the removable contamination was less than 0.005 μ Ci (i.e., 5x10-3 μ Ci, or 5x10-6 mCi, or 5 nCi, or 11,100 dpm).

+(e) Perform a wipe test on the carton (outer container), and ensure that trigger levels (section 1d, page 14) are not exceeded.
 Measure the radiation dose rate (in mrem/h, using a GM survey meter) on all surfaces of the carton, including the top and bottom, and at 1 meter from the package.
 Record the wipe test and survey numbers on the 'outgoing surveys' section of the 'Sealed Source Receipt and Transfer Record'.